iot-da/iot-da.github.io/docs/General/TFM.md

 at least, an introduction, goal description and work plan (including a task distribution among members of the group), together with a critical discussion of the develped work and results, conclusions and related bibliography.
+The suggested length of the report is **50 pages**.

 The defense of the work will be carried out in two stages:

 1. Video presentation delivered before the final deadline.
 2. Public live session in which the members of the Committe will share with the students the necessary questions and comments that help evaluating the developed work.
+Questions will be addressed in general to all members of the group, and also specifically to each member of the group.

 In the following, we propose a number of topics proposed by professors covering topics of interest.
-Up to two groups of 2/3 students can select each project.
-This selection will be communicated to the professor in charge copying José Ignacio Gómez (jigomez@ucm.es) and Francisco Igual (figual@ucm.es).
+Up to two groups of 3 students can select each project.
+This selection will be communicated to José Ignacio Gómez (jigomez@ucm.es) and Francisco Igual (figual@ucm.es) by mail **before February 10**.

-The work needs to be original and developed in groups of 2/3 students, clearly defining the tasks to develop by each member of the group, in a balanced fashion.
+The work needs to be original and developed in groups of 3 students, clearly defining the tasks to develop by each member of the group, in a balanced fashion.
-Plagiarism (from other students or third parties) will determine a fail in the final grade of the work.
+Plagiarism (from other students or third parties) will determine a fail in the final grade of the work for all members of the group.

 ### Deliverables